Obesity in childrenWeight - loss - children; Obese - children

 The health care provider will perform a physical exam and ask questions about your child's medical history, eating habits, and exercise routine.

-Blood tests may be done to look for thyroid or endocrine problems, which could lead to weight gain.
+Blood tests may be done to look for thyroid or endocrine problems.
+These conditions could lead to weight gain.

-Try to get the whole family to join a weight-loss plan, even if weight loss is not the goal for everyone.
+Try to get the whole family to join in making healthy behavior changes.
 Weight-loss plans for children focus on healthy lifestyle habits.
-A healthy lifestyle is good for everyone.
+A healthy lifestyle is good for everyone, even if weight loss is not the main goal.

-Having support from friends and family may also help your child lose weight.
-See also: Supporting a child with weight loss
+Having support from friends and family can also help your child lose weight.

 CHANGING YOUR CHILD'S LIFESTYLE